yichunzhao/entity-validation/README.md

 ### Json deseriablize TimeStamp in a correct format.

-Java Date especially timeStamp is not deserialized correctly by JSON.
+Java Date especially timeStamp is not serialized correctly by JSON.